OWASP-Foundation/OWASP-wiki-md/OWASP_SeraphimDroid_Project.md

     etc) or not and will notify the user.
 Currently, we use SVM/SMO model trained on M0Droid malware/goodware dataset, which performed with accuracy of 88%.
+  - Machine learning-based anomaly detection that notifies you when the behaviour of your phone (processor, memory and battery usage is abnormal), so you can take appropriate action.
   - Application locker.
 With OWASP Seraphimdroid, you may lock access to certain or to all of your application with password
   - Service locker.
 This feature enables user to lock usage of WiFi,